How to Repair Windows 10 using SFC and DISM

 We’ll start by running SFC (System File Checker) to check Windows System Files.

 **And before you do this… you should know that if you’re using Windows 7 games or if you’re running Windows 7 Games, Windows Mail or Outlook Express on Windows 10, SFC will break them.
 Since those programs were not made for Windows 10, SFC will identify and remove them as corrupted/damaged Windows System Files.
-So, if you’re using Windows Mail, Outlook Express, or Windows 7 Games on your Windows 10 PC, they will not work after you run System File Checker – you’ll need to go through whatever installation process is necessary to get them working again**
+So, if you’re using Windows Mail, Outlook Express, or Windows 7 Games on your Windows 10 PC, they will not work after you run System File Checker – you’ll need to go through whatever installation process you did in the first place to get them working again**

 Now, with that out of the way, let’s run SFC (System File Checker) to scan and check the integrity of your Windows’ System Files.
 If it finds any missing, damaged or corrupted system files, SFC will attempt to replace them with the correct files.